dradding/RippleBalanceAggregator/README.md

 ###Implementation:

-I know Ripple is a JS/Node shop so I decided to build this in Node.
+I know Ripple Labsis a JS/Node shop so I decided to build this in Node.
 Using Ripple Lib was a breeze between the documentation on Github, the WebSocket Tool, and the Ripple Charts Graph Tool.
 Additionally I didn't want to hardcode in any wallet addresses so I found a [prompt module](https://github.com/flatiron/prompt) to allow the users to enter in the wallet address.

 ###Explanation: